Automation API

 }

-If the subscriber already has a pending run for this workflow, the API returns success without creating a duplicate.
+If the subscriber already has a pending run for this automation, the API returns success without creating a duplicate.

 Code Examples